FREQUENTLY ASKED LIFESTYLE QUESTIONS

 WHY IS IT MORE EXPENSIVE TO BUY HEALTHY VEGGIES THAN ANIMAL PRODUCTS?

-Q. t isn't more expensive to eat a healthy, well-balanced whole-food, plant-based diet centered around whole grains, beans, nuts, legumes, fruits and veggies.
+Q. Is it more expensive to eat a healthy, well-balanced whole-food, plant-based diet centered around whole grains, beans, nuts, legumes, fruits and veggies.

 A. A family of 4 can save as much as $5k a year this way.
 However, if your grocery spend is mainly comprised of the prepared mock/alternative vegan meats, vegan dairy (cheese, egg replacements, etc., your savings will be minimal to non-existent because they are typically just as expensive as meat/dairy).
 And while they don't contain cholesterol they are often loaded with additives and saturated fat that aren't health promoting.